Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials

 • Plastics such as acrylic, HDPE, and polycarbonate

-• High-speed routing where heat control matters
+• High-speed routing where heat control and edge finish are critical

 Considerations